 2. Sun protection

-Choose environmental and coral-friendly sun lotion when snorkeling in the tropics as regular sun lotion does damage the fragile marine ecosystem.
+Choose an environmental and coral-friendly sun lotion when snorkeling in the tropics, as regular sun lotion does damage to the fragile marine ecosystem.

 3. Check equipment